Course details

 Industry links

-The degree is built on close links with industry through ongoing contact with graduates who have taken up professional roles.
+The degree is built on close links with industry through ongoing engagement with graduates who have taken up professional roles, as well as our many industry contacts .
 You’ll benefit from regular guest speakers, from Sound Engineers to Tour Managers, and will have the opportunity to go on field trips to get real-life experience.
+We work closely with companies such as Solotech, d&b audiotechnik, Disney, Chauvet, Meyer Sound, Alton Towers, and many more.

 You’ll plan and deliver actual live events throughout your degree.
-Previous events have included Green Man in Wales, YNot festival, Derbyshire Sausage and Cider music festival and Back 2 festival.
-You will also get the chance to work on formal dinners such as Challenge Derbyshire, fashion shows, charity events, album launches and corporate events such as roundtable discussions.
+Previous events have included Green Man in Wales, YNot festival, WFR Central Electronic Music Festival and Back 2 festival.
+You will also get the chance to work on other types of events such as fashion shows, charity events, awards ceremonies, album launches and corporate events.

 This degree covers a broad range of subjects – from lighting technology, audio engineering, video systems, live streaming, power distribution and rigging to electronics, computer networks, acoustics, computer-aided design and simulation.